 Going online with your class?
 Marketplace Simulations can help.

-Introduce a simulated business world where your students can run their own businesses and practice the theoretical knowledge you teach.
+Introduce your students to a simulated business world where they can run their own businesses and practice the theoretical knowledge you teach.

 - Built for the online environment